adexh/adexh/README.md

 ## About Me 🌟 [![](https://visitcount.itsvg.in/api?id=adexh&icon=0&color=0)](https://visitcount.itsvg.in)

 Greetings!
-I'm a passionate learner and developer with 2 years of Node.js Backend Developer experience.
+I'm a passionate learner and developer with 2 years of experience as Node.js Backend Developer.
 I'm on a quest for knowledge, constantly seeking out new technologies to improve my performance and stay ahead of the game.
 If there's an exciting challenge out there, you can bet I'll be sinking my teeth into it! 🚀💡
 #
 ![Adesh's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=adexh&theme=react-dark) You can explore my mind map on [MindMeister](https://mm.tt/app/map/2847653601?t=T9iBlY6H4M) 🧠, where I organize and expand my understanding of various computer science domains.
 It's an ever-evolving project, constantly growing as I delve deeper into the world of technology.